Spidroin: Structure

-Biological function
+Function

 An individual spider spins a multitude of silk types, with each type emerging from its own distinctive set of abdominal silk glands.
 This complex silk machinery enables spiders to use task-specific silks (e.g., for web assembly, egg-case construction, prey wrapping, etc.).
 The different types of silk (major ampullate silk, minor ampullate silk, flagelliform silk, aciniform silk, tubiliform silk, pyriform silk, and aggregate silk) are composed of different types of proteins.

 Dragline silk is mainly formed by spidroin proteins.
 It is a type of major ampullate silk and is produced in the major ampullate gland.
 Dragline silk is used not only to construct the outer frame and radii of the orb-shaped web but also as a hanging lifeline that allows the spider to evade and/or escape from predators.
 The major ampullate gland that produces this silk is formed by three main sections: a central bag (B zone) flanked by a tail (A zone) and a duct heading towards the exit.
-The tail secretes most of the “spinning dope”, a solution which contains the protein molecules that will constitute the silk fiber.
+The tail secretes most of the "spinning dope", a solution which contains the protein molecules that will constitute the silk fiber.
 The sac is the main storage repository.

 The epithelium of the A zone is composed of tall columns of secretory cells of a single type, packed with secretory granules.
 The major component of these cells which secrete the fibroin solution is a 275kDa protein containing the polypeptides spidroin I and spidroin II.
 The output of these cells is an aqueous and highly viscous solution of about 50% protein (mostly spidroin).
 The product secreted makes up the dragline silk, the main structure.

 This highly viscous protein emulsion flows into the B zone, where it is covered by glycoproteins.
 After exiting this bag, the liquid is funneled into the narrow duct.
 As the gelatinous protein solution moves into the duct, the integral spidroins and glycoproteins are gradually distorted into long, thin, aligned figures with the direction of the flow.
 Then, they are stretched and lined up in a way that will eventually allow them to create strong intermolecular links.
 After different processes the silk is extended in the spinning channel to form an extremely tough thread.